Quebec students to take part in worldwide protest against climate chang

 Featured Video

-Inspired by teen activist, 65,000 Quebec students to skip class for climate march
+Inspired by teen activist, thousands of Montreal students skip class for climate march

-Activist Greta Thunberg, foreground, participates in a climate protest, in central Stockholm Sweden, Friday, March 15, 2019.
-(Pontus Lundahl/TT News Agency via AP)

 The Canadian Press